Here’s a fascinating dichotomy:

 Think about it.
 When you stay at a hotel you don’t ever meet the owner and you don’t often meet the General Manager or the department heads.
 However, you speak to the hotel’s valet parkers, room attendants, bartenders, and waiters every single day.

 But it gets even stranger.
-Because while the owners and managers and department heads attend marketing strategy meetings and meet with the hotel’s ad agencies and understand the property’s brand message, the workers at the bottom of the pyramid never do.
-So even though they are the ones most likely to be living the hotel’s brand on a day-to-day and hand-in-hand basis with the hotel’s customers, it’s very likely that those workers don’t know what the hotel stands for.
+Because while the owners and managers and department heads attend strategy and meet with the hotel’s ad agencies and understand the property’s message, the workers at the bottom of the pyramid never do.
+So even though they are the ones most likely to be the hotel’s brand on a day-to-day and hand-in-hand basis with the hotel’s customers, it’s very likely that those workers don’t know what the hotel stands for.

 Before you laugh at this silly situation, think about your business.
-Sure, you spend time, money, and effort creating your branding messages and distributing them to your customers and potential customers.
+Sure, you spend time, money, and effort creating your messages and distributing them to your customers and potential customers.

-But do you take any time to let your employees know what it is they’re actually selling?
+all about them book on a terraceBut do you take any time to let your employees know what it is they’re actually ?

 If you questioned each of the people in your business about who your company is and what it does, could they answer?
 More importantly, would they answer with a singular response that not only well represented your firm but was clearly positioned to show your customers why you matter to them?